 A Handle on Handel’s Messiah

-In each episode, we examine the biblical texts that shaped the oratorio, listen closely to Handel’s musical interpretation, and reflect on what these ancient words mean for the Church today.
-And then, as always, we turn to prayer.
+A Handle on Handel’s Messiah is a limited podcast series that explores the Scripture, theology, and music behind Handel’s Messiah.
+Each episode studies the biblical texts that shaped the oratorio, listens closely to Handel’s musical interpretation, and reflects on what these ancient words mean for the Church today.
+And then, as always, we close in prayer.

 Whether you are singing Messiah, studying Scripture, or simply drawn to the beauty and comfort of this music, this series invites you to hear and pray the story of redemption.